Estimating Marginal Treatment Effects under Unobserved Group Heterogeneity: Identification of MTE under Unobserved Group Heterogeneity

 \subsection{The model}

 In this section, we introduce our treatment effect model that allows for the presence of an unknown mixture of multiple subpopulations.
-Throughout the paper, we assume that the number of groups is finite and known, which is denoted as $S \in \mathbb{N}$.\footnote{ It is well known that identifying the true number (or selecting an optimal number) of latent groups is a non-standard issue.
-Most existing studies addressing this issue rely on some specific functional and distributional assumptions or the availability of multiple outcomes (e.g., \citealp{chen2001modified}; \citealp{zhu2004hypothesis}; \citealp{woo2006robust}; \citealp{kasahara2014non}; \citealp{kitamura2018nonparametric}).
-Since our primary interest is in the identification and estimation of treatment effects, analysis on the number of groups is beyond the scope of this paper. } Each individual belongs to only one of the $S$ groups, and the group the individual belongs to, which we denote by $s \in \{1, \dots, S\}$, is a latent variable unknown to us.
+Throughout the paper, we assume that the number of groups is finite and known, which is denoted as $S \in \mathbb{N}$.
+Each individual belongs to only one of the $S$ groups, and the group the individual belongs to, which we denote by $s \in \{1, \dots, S\}$, is a latent variable unknown to us.
 Our goal is to measure the causal effect of a treatment variable $D \in \{0, 1\}$ on an outcome variable $Y \in \mathbb{R}$ for each group separately.
 Let $Y^{(d)}$ be the potential outcome when $D = d$.
 Then, the observed outcome can be written as $Y = D Y^{(1)} + (1 - D) Y^{(0)}$.
 Suppose that the potential outcome equation is given by

 where $X \in \mathbb{R}^{\mathrm{dim}(X)}$ is a vector of observed covariates, $\epsilon^{(d)} \in \mathbb{R}$ is an unobserved error term, and $\mu^{(d)}$ is an unknown structural function.
 This model specification is fairly general in that the functional form of $\mu^{(d)}$ is fully unrestricted and the distribution of the treatment effect $Y^{(1)} - Y^{(0)}$ can be heterogeneous across different groups.